charlesfrye/charlesfrye.github.io/_posts/2016-02-04-bayes-rule.markdown

 and been attacked by ferocious
 [White Tigers](https://en.wikipedia.org/wiki/White_tiger)
 on 4 occasions.
-On three of those occasions, we heard roaring in the distance.
+On three of those occasions, we heard roaring in the distance before being attacked.
 This morning, we woke up to an ominous rumble.
 What is the chance that a tiger attacks today?